Online Publishing of Statistics or Other Information Business License in Dubai

 Aggregating and publishing third-party information in structured formats

-The licence does not cover print publishing or the physical distribution of materials.
+The license does not cover print publishing or the physical distribution of materials.
 All permitted activities must be conducted through digital or online channels.

-This licence is well suited to a broad range of professionals and organisations, including:
+This license is well suited to a broad range of professionals and organisations, including:

 Data analytics firms and research consultancies